Scalar probes on wormholes in Lovelock theories with unique vacuum: APPENDIX

 with the effective potential explicitly given in terms of the coordinate $\bar\rho$ by

-Note that this potential depends explicitly on the angular momentum of the scalar $n$ while $U^{(\infty)}_\xi$ defined in \eqref{infnmc}, does not.
-This confirms what we previously discuss in the paper regarding the fact that the exactly solvable potential obtained for the leading term of \eqref{infnmc}, has only to be thought as a tool to perturbatively obtain the frequencies for large $\rho_0$.
+Note that this potential depends explicitly on the angular momentum of the scalar $n$ while $U^{(\infty)}_{\xi}$ defined in \eqref{infnmc}, does not.
+This confirms what we previously discuss in the paper regarding the fact that the exactly solvable potential obtained for the leading term of \eqref{infnmc}, has only to be thought as a tool to perturbatively obtain the frequencies for large $\rho_{0}$.

 Note that here, at least on one side of the wormhole it is clear how to recognize ingoing and outgoing modes.
-It would be interesting in this case to compute the transmission and reflection coefficients of the wormhole, mimicking what is done in the computation of greybody factors in asymptotically AdS black holes \cite{GBF}.
+It would be interesting in this case to compute the transmission and reflection coefficients of the wormhole, along the lines of the computation of graybody factors in asymptotically AdS black holes \cite{GBF}.